slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 The code for this recursive execution must use the `pipe()` syscall.
 The `pipe()` syscall is quite interesting: it stores in an `int pipefds[2]` array the file descriptors of the read (`pipefds[0]`) and write (`pipefds[1]`) ends of a kernel-level buffer.
-This buffer, termed which is the `pipe` in question, serves as a unidirectional communication channel between two processes, where process $B$ can read what process $A$ has written on it.
+This buffer, which is the `pipe` in question, serves as a unidirectional communication channel between two processes, where process $B$ can read what process $A$ has written on it.